valory-xyz/legacy-lockbox-solana/orca/lockbox/audits/internal/README.md

 Passed.

 13. Missing freeze authority checks <br>
-?
-In progress
+To discussion.

 14. Insufficient SPL-Token account verification <br>
-?
-In progress
+bridged_token is SPL-token ?

 #### General notes not specific to Solana/Rust.
 Critical
 ##### No event in `deposit`